 - Then you optimize the store for speed and security.

-Now let’s go over the 10 main stages making up the process of the migration to Magento 2 from the development perspective.
+Now let’s go over the 8 main Magento migration steps from the development perspective.

-Before starting the migration, the development team must make sure to have all the required software and setups.
+Before starting the Magento 1.9 to 2.0 migration, the development team must make sure to have all the required software and setups.
 Depending on the used version of Magento, there’ll be different requirements for the software.

 For Magento 2.3.x: